kristiehuang/waking-hours-to-performance/README.md

 ## Features Explained

 ### The Graph

 - **X-axis**: Hours awake before 9:30 AM
 - **Y-axis**: Trading day rating (1-10)
 - **Hover**: See date and notes for each data point

 ### Data Management

 - **Export Data**: Download all your entries as a CSV file
 - **Clear All Data**: Remove all stored data (use with caution!)

 ## Technical Details

 - Built with vanilla HTML, CSS, and JavaScript
+- Uses Vite as the build tool for environment variable support
 - Uses Chart.js for data visualization
-- Data stored in browser localStorage
+- Data stored in Supabase (PostgreSQL) with localStorage fallback
-- No backend required - fully static site
+- Supabase client for database operations

 ## Browser Support

 Works on all modern browsers that support:

 - ES6 JavaScript
 - localStorage
 - Chart.js

 ## Privacy

-All data is stored locally in your browser.
-No data is sent to any server.
+- Data is stored in your Supabase database (you control the database)
+- Falls back to localStorage if Supabase is unavailable
+- API keys are stored locally and never exposed in code

 ## License